About Our Walnut Doors

 If you’re looking for a clean, smooth, modern finish, veneer doors may be the best choice for your home.
 Veneer doors are great for internal uses, as you can create a modern, sophisticated, sleek look that will maintain its quality over time.
 Internal veneer doors will look beautiful inside any home, allowing you to style and decorate your home exactly how you like!

 Fully finished veneered flush doors that are unrivalled in the industry.
-Not to be confused with alternatives, which have an inferior specification and performance rating.
+Not to be confused with alternatives, which have inferior specifications and performance ratings.

 Available as standard core and solid core for FD30 / FD60 fire doors.
 If these versions are not stocked for your preferred veneer, they can be made to suit your requirements Fire doors are supported by BWF-CERTIFIRE accreditation.